MatDawit/UMBC-CMSC201/README.md

 # README

-## Project: CMSC201 Assignments and Projects
+## CMSC201 Assignments and Projects

 Welcome to my CMSC201 repository!
 This repository contains my assignments, projects, and exercises completed during the CMSC201 course.